dhrandy/RG35XX-dhrandy-ARCADE-Theme/README.md

 # RG35XX dhrandy-ARCADE Theme
 This is a them I modified for the Anbernic RG35XX based on an arcade.
 I don't take credit for being the original creator, you can see the original theme link at the bottom of this page.
+You need to be using Garlic OS on your RG35XX for this theme to work.

 ![PXL_20230305_180527113](https://user-images.githubusercontent.com/6290176/222983926-bf8f2057-4fee-47ff-afa8-c09d446b3264.jpg)